How do I noindex URLs?

 When you’re logged in, you will be in your ‘Dashboard’.

-The ‘SEO’ settings will expand providing you with additional options.
-Click on ‘Search Appearance’.
+The “Yoast SEO” settings will expand, providing you with additional options.
+Click on “Settings”.

-- Select the tab that represents the content types, taxonomy, or archive type you wish to exclude from the search results.
+- In the settings menu, select the content type, taxonomy, or archive type you wish to exclude from the search results.

-To index the content, toggle the switch to ‘Yes’.
-To noindex the content, toggle the switch to ‘No’.
+To index the content, enable the toggle.
+To noindex the content, disable the toggle.

 - Click ‘Save Changes’.

 Google has gotten much better at paginated series, so this feature has been removed from Yoast SEO.